autonubil/codex/docs/http.md

 ## `http.req`

+Contains *request headers* and additional attributes related to an HTTP request.

 A *request header* is an HTTP header that can be used in an HTTP request, and that doesn't relate to the content of the message.
 Not all headers appearing in a request are *request headers*.

 ### `http.req.timestamp`